alexownejazayeri/100-days-of-code/daily-log/log.md

 - [x] Follow up on Ujjwal's 2nd round of resume iterations and start another round of applications
   - [x] Add dates to work experience / project section
-- [x] Coping with rejection ("apply emotional first aid")
-  - [x] Make a list of 5 qualities/attributes that you (actually) believe are valuable in whatever the domain is
-  - [x] Write a brief essay (1-2 paragraphs) about these list items; elaborate on its importance

 **\[MERNG\]**